Clopidogrel (Plavix)

 - Phenytoin (Dilantin), tamoxifen (Nolvadex, Soltamox), tolbutamide (Orinase), or torsemide (Demadex)

-Do not take other drugs that may have aspirin or ibuprofen in them before talking with your provider.
+Do not take other medicines that may have aspirin or ibuprofen in them before talking with your provider.
 Read the labels on cold and flu medicines.
 Ask what other medicines are safe for you to take for aches and pains, colds, or the flu.

-If you have any type of procedure scheduled, you may need to stop these drugs 5 to 7 days before hand.
+If you have any type of procedure scheduled, you may need to stop these medicines 5 to 7 days before hand.
 However, always check with your provider first about whether it is safe to stop.

 Tell your provider if you are pregnant or planning to become pregnant, or breastfeeding or planning to breastfeed.
 Women in the later stages of pregnancy should not take clopidogrel.
 Clopidogrel can be passed to infants through breast milk.